Industry collaboration

 In 2020, we became a founding member of the U.S. Plastics Pact to create a path toward a circular economy for plastic and amplify our IGNITE strategy commitment to reduce plastic waste.
 The U.S. Plastics Pact uses a cross-sector approach and is part of the Ellen MacArthur Foundation’s Plastics Pact network.

-Partnering to improve responsible and sustainable sourcing practices
+Partnering to improve responsible sourcing practices

-Partnering to improve responsible and sustainable sourcing practices
+Partnering to improve responsible sourcing practices

 We participate in AIM-Progress, a forum for leading consumer goods manufacturers and suppliers that drives collaboration to positively impact people’s lives and ensure respect for human rights by improving responsible sourcing practices, building supply chain capabilities, sharing ethical sourcing audits and collaborating on human rights.